 Immigration and Taxes

-For detailed information regarding immigration and taxes, please visit Penn’s Office of International Programs.
+For detailed information regarding immigration and taxes, please visit Penn’s Penn Global.
 In order to maintain legal student status in the United States, international PhD students must be enrolled for a full-time course load, which means a minimum of three courses per semester.
 Full-time enrollment does not include audits or incompletes.
 Once you have completed your coursework and are working on your thesis or dissertation, you must maintain your full-time status by registering for doctoral dissertation tuition or registration.

-For detailed information regarding immigration and taxes, please visit Penn’s Office of International Programs.
+For detailed information regarding immigration and taxes, please visit Penn’s Penn Global.